SKB3002/Advanced-RAG-with-Hybrid-Search-and-Reranking/README.md

 # 🧠 RAG Pipeline with Hybrid Search, Reranking, and LLMs
-> End-to-End Retrieval-Augmented Generation (RAG) System with ChromaDB, BM25, and Groq’s LLaMA Models
+> End-to-End Retrieval-Augmented Generation (RAG) System with ChromaDB, BM25, and Groq’s LLaMA Models and Langchain
 > Currently deployed on Hugging Face Spaces 🚀 | Planned migration to AWS/GCP ☁️

 ---